 This lightens the load on your team and helps customers get answers faster.

 Interested in setting up a knowledge base?
-See best practices for creating a B2B knowledge base here.
+See best practices for creating a B2B knowledge base here or how to create a SaaS knowledge base here

 Security is especially critical in B2B environments, where Slack channels often include sensitive conversations, ranging from integration details to outage reports, configuration data, or even legal and billing information.